Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 Will I go back to being a carnivore and eat a meat-based diet?
 Nope, never, no chance in hell.
 I am healthy and happy, and I feel I positively contribute to the world with my vegetarian diet.

-What do I have to lose by being vegetarian?
+What do I have to lose by being a vegetarian?
 I will lose weight, decrease my risk of developing cancer, and help chip away at the global demand for animal protein.

 I have health benefits to gain, and I know that I am doing my bit for the planet.
 So, when you finish chewing on your quarter-pounder oil-dripping-beefy-burger, I’d love to hear your reasons for thinking that being vegetarian means I’m weak and sickly!